jennapederson/building-a-static-website-with-aws-amplify/content/03_first_web_page/01_html/04_browser_dev_tools.md

 <img src="images/boston-terrier.jpg" width="500" alt="Blog Post Title 3">
 ```

-Now, the image for the third post should look consistent with the others!
+After refreshing the page, the image for the third post should look consistent with the others!

+Right now, your page is using the browser's default CSS style sheet.
+You'll notice that the HTML already includes CSS classes applied to the HTML elements.
+Next, we'll update the CSS of the page to give those elements some style.